-Philo Kim is an Assistant Professor of North Korean Studies at Ashin University in Kyungki Province, South Korea.
-Professor Kim received his Bachelor of Arts Degree from Kung Kyun Kwan University in Seoul, his Master's Degree from Indiana State University and his Ph.D. from Rugters University.
-All of his degrees are in sociology.
-From 1993 to 2003 Prof Kim was Senior Research Fellow and Director of North Korean Studies at the Korea Institute for National Unification (KINU).
+Byoung Lo (Philo) Kim is Assistant Professor of North Korea Studies at Ashin University, Kyungki Province, South Korea.
+Prof. Kim received his Bachelor of Arts Degree from Kung Kyun Kwan University, Seoul, his Master's Degree from Indiana State University, and his Ph.D. from Rugters University, all in sociology.
+From 1993 to 2003, Prof Kim was Senior Research Fellow and Director of North Korean Studies at the Korea Institute for National Unification (KINU).
 He has visited Pyongyang, North Korea three times.